jramkiss/jramkiss.github.io/about.md

 ### Work

-I am currently a data scientist at [Scribd](https://www.scribd.com) on the Applied Research team in Toronto.
-Before that I did my undergrad in statistics at the University of Waterloo.
+I'm currently a masters student in statistics at the University of Waterloo.
+Between undergrad and grad school I worked as a data scientist at [Scribd](https://www.scribd.com) on the Applied Research team in Toronto.
 I'm mainly interested in the intersection of Bayesian statistics and machine learning.

 ### Play